-1) We have agreed to reimburse the underwriters for certain FINRA-related expenses.
-See "Underwriting" for additional information regarding the compensation payable to the underwriters.
+.)
+We have agreed to reimburse the underwriters for certain FINRA-related expenses.
+See "Underwriting" for additional information regarding the compensation payable to the

-We have granted the underwriters an option for a period of 30 days to purchase up to 1,005,000 additional shares of common stock from us at the public offering price, less underwriting discounts and commissions.
+We have granted the underwriters an option for a period of 30 days to purchase up to the public offering price, less underwriting discounts and commissions.